github-songsong/Fine-grained-Pointcloud-Object-Dataset/README.md

 #

-We developed a simulation environment in Gazebo to record fine-grained object datasets including cars and shoes.
-Towards this goal, we considered 90 simulated household objects, imported from different resources (e.g., the YCB dataset, Gazebo repository, and etc).
-It should be noted that this is a very challenging dataset for object recognition tasks since we include both basic-level (i.e., objects that are not similar to each other such as apple vs. book) and fine-grained (the object that are very similar together spoon vs. fork) object categories.
-Furthermore, there are several objects with the same geometry, but different textures, and vice versa.
-In order to extract partially visible point clouds of an object, we move the object along a rose trajectory in front of the camera and record 300 views of the object.
-The obtained 27000 partial views are then organized into 90 object categories.
+We developed a simulation environment in Gazebo to record fine-grained object datasets, including cars and shoes.
+Towards these goals, firstly, we considered 13 car objects, imported from different resources(e.g., YCB datasets, Gazebo repository, and so on).
+It should be noted that this is a very challenging dataset for fine-grained RGB-D object recognition tasks since they are very similar together.
+For example, there are objects with the same geometry or color but different textures in these cars, and vice versa.

+Secondly, in terms of the fine-grained shoe dataset, we collected 120 shoe objects, also sourcing from the Gazebo repository.
+The shoe dataset is also very valuable for fine-grained object classification, given their remarkable similarity.
+For instance, considering the shoes with the same style or tag, they can just be recognized according to their tiny color difference.
+Besides, their appearance distinctions are reflected in their same color but slightly different textures, and vice versa.

+In order to extract partially visible point clouds of every object, we move every object along a rose trajectory in front of the camera and record 60 views of the object.
+Finally, the obtained 780 partial car views and 7200 shoe views are organized into 13 car categories and 120 shoe categories, respectively.